gruntwork-io/cloud-nuke/README.md

 ## Usage

-Simply running `cloud-nuke <provider>` (e.g. `cloud-nuke aws`) will start the process of cleaning up your cloud account.
+Simply running `cloud-nuke aws` will start the process of cleaning up your cloud account.
 You'll be shown a list of resources that'll be deleted as well as a prompt to confirm before any deletion actually takes place.

+In AWS, to delete only the default resources, run `cloud-nuke defaults-aws`.
+This will removed the default VPCs in each region, and will also revoke the ingress and egress rules associated with the default security group in each VPC.
+Note that the default security group itself is unable to be deleted.

 ### Excluding Regions

-You can use the `--exclude-region` flag to exclude resources in certain regions from being deleted.
+When using `cloud-nuke aws`, you can use the `--exclude-region` flag to exclude resources in certain regions from being deleted.
 For example the following command does not nuke resources in `ap-south-1` and `ap-south-2` regions:

 ```shell
 cloud-nuke aws --exclude-region ap-south-1 --exclude-region ap-south-2
 ```

+Excluding regions is available only with `cloud-nuke aws`, not with `cloud-nuke defaults-aws`.

 ### Excluding Resources by Age